MatthewMarinets/ap_sc2_notes/playing_the_beta.md

   * Run `/download_data` in the client to get the latest map and mod files
 * Report issues to the github at https://github.com/Ziktofel/Archipelago/issues
 * Have fun!

+## Troubleshooting
+### Uninstalling all libraries
+* This hopefully shouldn't be necessary, but might be if things got installed in user installs when Python / Archipelago wants it in at the system-level
+* in cmd, run:
+  * `python -m pip freeze > reqs.txt` to list all currently installed Python libraries in reqs.txt
+  * `python -m pip uninstall -r reqs.txt` to uninstall everything in reqs.txt
+  * `del reqs.txt` to delete the reqs.txt file

 ## Details / other ways of running for technical users
 Some people have extra requirements for maintaining their system or running the code